ltj/gitgo/README.md

 # gitgo
 A small plugin for oh-my-zsh to launch Github/Gitlab repository from the command line.
-It will open the URLs using you default browser using the MacOS X `open` command.
-Hence, only Mac OS is currently suported.
+It will open the URLs using you default browser using the MacOS X `open` command or the common Linux `xdg-open` command.
+Hence, only Mac OS and Linux is currently suported.

 ## Disclaimer
 This little script was coded at my leisure only to bring some convenience to my daily workflow.
 It comes with absolutely no guarantees.